pensierinmusica/csvdata/README.md

 ## Introduction

-CSVdata is a [npm](http://npmjs.org) module for [NodeJS](http://nodejs.org/), that loads and writes data operating with CSV files.
+CSVdata is a [npm](http://npmjs.org) module for [NodeJS](http://nodejs.org/), that **loads, writes, and checks data operating with CSV files**.
 Based on [node-csv](http://github.com/wdavidw/node-csv) and [q](http://github.com/kriskowal/q), supports promises and streams.
+It has a simple API, it is well tested and built for high performance.

-It includes some smart checks to try preventing common errors that could compromise data integrity operating with CSV (e.g. mixing of values due to an empty entry).
+It includes some smart features to try preventing common errors that could compromise data integrity when dealing with CSV (e.g. mixing of values due to a missing entry).

 ## Install